 The “no bond” procedures after an arrest in Pinellas County, Polk County, Pasco County, and Hernando County may vary slightly.
 Additionally, different judges have different procedures for hearing emergency bond motions.

-The bail bond schedule allows most individuals arrested to post bond prior to first appearance.
-The schedule bond amounts are not supposed to bind any judge to that amount at first appearance.
+The bail bond schedule allows most individuals arrested to post a bond prior to their first appearance.
+The scheduled bond amounts are not supposed to bind any judge to that amount at first appearance.

 In other words, the judges can either lower the bond or raise the bond at first appearance.
 Instead, the judges are to follow the criteria set out in Florida Rule of Criminal Procedure 3.131 and Florida Statute Section 903.046.